kthomasking-debug/prostat-hvac/docs/PRODUCT-TIERS.md

 ### What if I already have a Raspberry Pi?
 Contact support for a software-only Bridge license at a reduced price.

+### Can I get a tablet/display with the Bridge?
+We sell the Bridge hardware only ($129).
+For wall-mounted displays, we recommend purchasing an Amazon Fire HD 8 tablet separately (~$50-80) and using our 3D-printed mount design.
+This approach:
+- Keeps the Bridge price low ($129 vs $249+ for a complete kit)
+- Avoids shipping complications (no batteries, no glass screens)
+- Lets you choose your preferred tablet
+- Provides better value (Amazon sells tablets at a loss; we can't compete)

+See our documentation for tablet setup guides and mount designs.

 ### Can I use Bridge without Ecobee?
 Yes!
 Bridge can work with other thermostats via HomeKit or direct control protocols.